ki-editor/merc/homepage/src/pitch2.md

 # Specification

-For any aspects not explicitly defined within this MARC specification, refer to the [JSON Specification (ECMA-404)](https://ecma-international.org/publications-and-standards/standards/ecma-404/) as the default guideline.
+For any aspects not explicitly defined within this MERC specification, refer to the [JSON Specification (ECMA-404)](https://ecma-international.org/publications-and-standards/standards/ecma-404/) as the default guideline.

 # Specification (Syntax)

 ## Overview

-A MARC configuration file is structured as a list of entries.
+A MERC configuration file is structured as a list of entries.
 Each entry represents a configuration directive and is composed of a path and a value.

 ## Entries

-Each entry in a MARC file specifies a particular configuration setting.
+Each entry in a MERC file specifies a particular configuration setting.
 An entry has two components:

 - **Path**: A sequence of accessors that defines where in the configuration hierarchy the value should be placed.
 - **Value**: The actual data or setting that will be applied at the specified path.